Marzan1/miRNA-RNA-Deep-Learning-Model/README.md

 ### 5. Analyze Results and Generate Plots

-The `G_present graph.py` script can be used to generate various diagnostic plots for model performance visualization.
+The `6. present graph.py` script can be used to generate various diagnostic plots for model performance visualization.

 * **Important Note on Plots (DEMO_MODE):**
-    The `codes/Version 2/G_present graph.py` script includes a `DEMO_MODE` flag.
+    The `codes/Version 2/6. present graph.py` script includes a `DEMO_MODE` flag.
     * If `DEMO_MODE = True` (default in the script): The script will generate synthetic `y_test` labels and `y_pred_proba` values that represent both 0 and 1 classes.
 This allows for the generation of ROC curves, Precision-Recall curves, and training history plots even if your actual dataset is highly imbalanced.
 These plots are for demonstration purposes ONLY and do NOT reflect the true performance of your model on an imbalanced dataset.
 They are useful for presentation but should not be used for scientific conclusions until your data bias is fully addressed.
     * If `DEMO_MODE = False`: The script will attempt to use your actual test data and real training history.
 If your `prepared_miRNA_RRE_dataset.csv` (or the underlying data used to create `y_test.npy`) still contains only a single class (e.g., all label = 1), the ROC and Precision-Recall plots will likely fail or produce misleading results due to the absence of both classes.
 * **Run the analysis script:**
     ```bash
-    python codes/Version\ 2/G_present\ graph.py
+    python codes/Version\ 2/6.\ present\ graph.py
     ```
     This script will:
     * If `DEMO_MODE` is True (or if your real data is balanced), it will generate and display: